Got The D?

 - Blue/grey fingernail color, pale skin

-In the Newborn
+In The Newborn

 - Yellowing of skin and eyes (jaundice).
 Severe if below the abdomen.
 Jaundice toxins may cause brain damage/death.